aleksandrajk/Python-Projects/api-youtube-app/README.md

 # YouTube App | API

-The project is a YouTube clone that was built using Python and Flask.
+The project is a dynamic YouTube clone of a videos page that utilizes the YouTube API to fetch and display video content.
+Built using Python, the web application fetches data from the YouTube API and displays it in an easy-to-use and user-friendly format.
+Users can search for videos, view video details, and click on the icons directly on the YT video page.
+This project is a great example of how to use APIs to fetch and display content in a dynamic and interactive way.

 **--Concepts used--**
 Web Development: GET Requests, Macros, Markup Filters